 • - general provisions;

-• - the structure of the bank's resources;
+• - structure of bank resources;

 • - a list of documents required to conclude an agreement and open a deposit or bank account;